RidwanSharkar/Pharmacological-Compound-Classifier/README.md

 ![60% ACCURACY](https://github.com/user-attachments/assets/28884b71-9270-4074-9239-d2e2a8713abf)

-DNN Paramters currently undergoing Optuna Trials for hyperparameter optimization (Getting all the above parameters callibrated to output the model with the highest accuracy)
+DNN currently undergoing Optuna Trials for hyperparameter optimization (Testing combinations of the above parameters to output the the highest model accuracy)

 ________________________________________________________________________________________________________________